mhelmstetter/atlas-user-migration/README.md

+# EDIT:

+THIS IS A TEST REPO FOR ROLL MIGRATION, this project is not intended for production use and at times may not be operational at all.
+Use at own risk!

 # Atlas Database User Migration Utility

 Atlas provides excellent tools, such as [Live Migration](https://docs.atlas.mongodb.com/import/live-import/) and [mongomirror](https://docs.atlas.mongodb.com/import/mongomirror/) for migrating your data to Atlas.
 However, neither of these tools import user and role data.